indeedeng/proctor/README.md

 # Discussion

-Join the [indeedeng-proctor-users](https://groups.google.com/d/forum/indeedeng-proctor-users) mailing list to ask questions and discuss use of Proctor.
+Use the [indeedeng-proctor-users](https://groups.google.com/d/forum/indeedeng-proctor-users) Q&A forum to ask and answer questions about the use of Proctor.

 # Deploying